antoniospg/S3D-ASSIGNMENT/Render.md

 **Figure 1:** Some results obtained with different techniques
 ## Overview

-The main goal of this assignment is to learn more about rendering, creating different types of effects in Unity and testing the different tools that are provided to the developer, extending the scene from the previous assignment with new visual features.
+The main goal of this assignment is to learn more about rendering, creating different types of effects in Unity, and testing the different tools that are provided to the developer, extending the scene from the previous assignment with new visual features.
 <br/>
 In this project, the Universal Render Pipeline(URP) was used to take advantage of optimizations on lightweight platforms like WebGL, as well as try out the ShaderGraph feature.
-The experiments were made exploring three main areas: Post-Effects, ShaderGraph and commom CG shaders, for each of these, different visual effects were created, exploring the particularities of each tool.
+The experiments were made exploring three main areas: Post-Effects, ShaderGraph, and common CG shaders, for each of these, different visual effects were created, exploring the particularities of each tool.

 ## Post-Effects

-Taking advantage of the particle system created in the previous assignment, I decided to implement a system that make just the areas that are emmiting particles glow, so the shine effect will start from the bottom and progress to the top.
+Taking advantage of the particle system created in the previous assignment, I decided to implement a system that makes just the areas that are emitting particles glow, so the shine effect will start from the bottom and progress to the top.
 <br/>
-To achieve this, I create a material with the same texture as the tree, but the Emission Map field of it was filled with a intense red color, then I create a GameObject with this material, without a mesh associated to it.
+To achieve this, I create a material with the same texture as the tree, but the Emission Map field of it was filled with intense red color, then I create a GameObject with this material, without a mesh associated with it.
-To get the glow, the post-processessing effect bloom was added to the scene with a high treshold to make sure that the effect will be applied just in the intense red color of the material and not in undesirable places.
+To get the glow, the post-processing effect bloom was added to the scene with a high threshold to make sure that the effect will be applied just in the intense red color of the material and not in undesirable places.
 <br/>
-Each iteraction, when new triangles are added to the custom mesh created via C# script, the "mesh" property of the GameObject is filled with an updated value, creating a progressive illumination effect, which can be seen below:
+Each iteration, when new triangles are added to the custom mesh created via C# script, the "mesh" property of the GameObject is filled with an updated value, creating a progressive illumination effect, which can be seen below:

 ![Overview](img/render/glow.gif)
 <br/>